SebBuchelt/georef_webcam/README.md

 ### Python toolbox to georeference webcam images
 - **Maintainer**: Sebastian Buchelt
-- **Citation**: Buchelt, S. (2020-): georef_webcam V.1.0, https://github.com/SebBuchelt/georef_webcam.
+- **Citation**: Buchelt, S. (2020-): georef_webcam V.1.0, https://github.com/SebBuchelt/georef_webcam. <br /> More on citation [here](https://github.com/SebBuchelt/georef_webcam/blob/master/README.md#citation)
 - **License**: CC-BY-NC-SA 4.0

 ## Overview

-`georef_webcam` is a python package in development stage.
+`georef_webcam` is a python package for `python3`.
 It provides functionalities to georeference oblique camera images in complex terrain without accurate knowlegde about the required input parameters.
 The package enables the user to georeference images based on estimations about camera position, system parameters & looking direction. <br />
 Additionally, Ground Control Points (GCPs) can be added to optimize the projection parameters for a better geolocation accuracy. <br /> <br />
 `georef_webcam` uses the Matlab scripts of the [`PRACTISE` package](https://github.com/shaerer/PRACTISE) to run the projection procedure.
 Based on its output, `georef_webcam` generates tif-files in the size of the original image with the coordinate position (Easting & Northing) of each pixel.
 Furthermore, a mask layer is generated to filter areas above the skyline.
 Based on those, a projected map of the camera image is produced.